I have come to believe that the best gifts arrive unwrapped. No curly ribbons. No bows. No tags. No warnings.

 Meanwhile, Grandmother resorted to pilgrimages to the forest, too, but for different reasons.
 Scraps of bread were not going to keep her children alive, so she forced them to join her in her searches for birch tree bark.
 It actually made for a tasty batch of soup.
 They also fueled up on birch tree sap and dug deep into the snow for frozen roots, also ideal for soup.
 During the summer months—they don’t last long in Siberia—they picked wild berries, mushrooms and various flowers, which were used for other “meals.”

-“After her death, my mother cried day and night and she prayed to God to help her find a way to take care of us,” Uncle John writes.
+“My mother cried day and night and she prayed to God to help her find a way to take care of us,” Uncle John writes.
 “She had to pray quietly at night so the Soviet soldiers guarding our barracks wouldn’t see or hear her.
 Praying in Siberia was against the law and if someone was caught praying, they were taken outside the barracks and shot on the spot.
 The Soviets would say ‘There is no God.
 Pray to Father Stalin and he will help you.’”

 Death became a routine part of their lives.
 Dead bodies accumulated around the barracks, the carcasses sprawled out on the snow because nobody bothered to bury them.